SumitKLamba/SumitKLamba/README.md

 - Flutter for Mobile Applications
 - NestJS or NodeJS for REST API's
 - React for Admin Panels to Manage API's
-- AWS or Heroku for hosting
+- AWS, Firebase or Heroku for hosting

 **Languages and Tools:**
 <code><img height="30" src="https://www.kindpng.com/picc/m/355-3557482_flutter-logo-png-transparent-png.png"></code>